Author: Simon Shire

 Simon Shire is a Solicitor and Notary Public who specialises in entertainment and property law.
 A former law lecturer at the University of Limerick, he currently guest-lectures on the film production diploma at Pulse College in Dublin.
 He also holds a qualification in sound engineering and music production from Windmill Lane Academy.
 A member of IMRO, MCPSI and PPI, Simon regularly attends film and television courses as well as music industry seminars.

 Who Should Buy This Book?

-Entertainment and Media Law in Ireland is aimed at all persons involved in entertainment and media services, be they directors or company secretaries, event organisers, bar owners, radio personnel, journalists, filmmakers or musicians.
-The book will also be of great interest to media and entertainment lawyers as well as those studying or up-skilling in this important and fast-growing sector of the economy.
+Entertainment and Media Law in Ireland is aimed at all persons involved in entertainment and media services, be they online content providers, producers, broadcasters, production house directors or company secretaries, accountants, clubs, casino operators, event organisers, music producers, radio personnel, journalists, filmmakers, theatre directors, composers or musicians.
+The book will also serve the needs of entertainment lawyers, law students, media graduates and those seeking to upskill in this ever-expanding sector of the economy.

 Payment & Security